PatrikErn/Labtech_Diagram/README.md

-# Labtech_Diagram
+Labtech_Diagram
-Powershell script to automatically draw a simple topology from ConnectWise Automate
+Powershell script to automatically draw a simple topology from ConnectWise Automate.

+ Features:
-#  What it does and features: Graph a crude picture of your current Client and Computers inventory with corresponding locations.
-It gives and overview on Memory Total , IP-Address, Router Address , and domain.
+ Graph a picture of your current Client and Computers inventory with corresponding locations.
+ It gives an overview on Memory Total , IP-Address, Router Address , and domain.
-#               You will also see what devices are servers by coloring.
-#               It can handle if the devices are not in the same domain and will color all that are in workgroup, since that will show up in device information as well.
-#
+ Server will be marked with red double boxes.
+ If a device is not in a domain, and in WORKGROUP its box will be green.

+ Right now it draws the topology from top to bottom.
+ You can change that easily by @{rankdir='TB'} to LR for left to right.
+ To change Layout entirely: Change Hierarchical to Radial , Circular, Springmodel(Small](Medium)(Large) }| Export-PSGraph -ShowGraph -LayoutEngine Hierarchical

-#  Preparing your data:
+  Preparing your data:
-#  Pull data from ConnectWise Automate Data view : Network
-#  Make sure you have following columns :
+  Pull data from ConnectWise Automate Data view : Network Make sure you have following columns :
-#      ComputerID,Agent Windows Domain,Client Name,Agent Name,Location Name,LocationID,Agent IP Address,Agent Router Address,Agent Type,Agent Memory Total,Agent Mainboard,Agent Serial Number,Agent Operating System,Agent OS Version,Agent MAC
+      ComputerID,Agent Windows Domain,Client Name,Agent Name,Location Name,LocationID,Agent IP Address,Agent Router Address,Agent Type,Agent Memory Total,Agent Mainboard,Agent Serial Number,Agent Operating System,Agent OS Version,Agent MAC
-#      Export as csv , remove spaces from Client Name , Location Name and Agent Name.
+Export as csv , remove spaces from Client Name , Location Name and Agent Name.